deathbot159/deathbot159/README.md

 ## ⌛ Projects that I have worked on.

+&ensp;➡️ [Hardware Rental](https://github.com/deathbot159/hardware-rental) - Simple page to rent/return devices, which was using a Next.js, React, SCSS, Bootstrap for front-end and Express, MongoDB, Redis for back-end.

 &ensp;➡️ AetherTale - I was maintaining an server emulator for MMORPG game called NosTale, which was using an OpenNos source code.

 &ensp;➡️ AetherPatcher - An updater for game client files written in C#.